 We talk to Brennan IT Senior Projects Engineer, George Parker, about the technologies that make Disaster Recovery (DR)-friendly environments.

-‘A number of businesses have made a plan, but haven’t fully tested it, which means they don’t really know if it will work as they hope.’
+“A number of businesses have made a plan, but haven’t fully tested it, which means they don’t really know if it will work as they hope,” says George.

-Complexity is something that must be tackled urgently if DR plans are to stand up to testing.
+Complexity is something that must be tackled urgently if disaster recovery plans are to stand up to testing.

-‘If you don’t have visibility of everything, it is very hard to make sure it is backed up, and you can’t be sure it is protected in your DR plan,’ said George.
+“If you don’t have visibility of everything, it is very hard to make sure it is backed up, and you can’t be sure it is protected in your DR plan.”

-Solutions like hybrid IT are easing the pain, and making strong DR plans more feasible, according to George.
-The advent of mature cloud-computing solution providers means businesses can make better technical decisions on where to best place their infrastructure, while technologies such as Hyper-converged gives visibility of the entire environment from a single point.
+Solutions like hybrid IT are easing the pain, and making strong disaster recovery plans more feasible, according to George.
+The advent of mature cloud-computing solution providers means businesses can make better technical decisions on where to best place their infrastructure, while technologies such as hyperconverged IT provides visibility of the entire environment, from a single point.

-This means, he said, that to get a DR plan right, you first must take a step back.
+This means, he said, that to get a disaster recovery plan right, you first must take a step back.

-‘First, you need to decide where is the best place to run your applications.
-For any application or workload that contains sensitive data, such as your customer’s personal details or credit card information, it is best to build your own private cloud, either on-premise or with your managed service provider,’ said George.
+Private Cloud“First, you need to decide the best place to run your applications.
+For any application or workload that contains sensitive data, such as your customer’s personal details or credit card information, it is best to build your own private cloud – either on-premise or with your managed service provider,” said George.

-A hyperconverged solution using current technology would incorporate highly-dense, 10GB-plus uplinks from the servers divide and share traffic produced by the virtual machines (VMs), meaning no more spaghetti-style cabling to test the sanity of the IT department.
-Faced with putting a DR plan into action, nobody wants to be untangling a web of wires.
+Hyperconverged ITA hyperconverged IT solution using current technology would incorporate highly-dense, 10GB-plus uplinks from the servers divide and share traffic produced by the virtual machines (VMs), meaning no more spaghetti-style cabling to test the sanity of the IT department.
+Faced with putting a disaster recovery plan into action, nobody wants to be untangling a web of wires.